charles-uno/charles-uno.github.io/_drafts/2019-03-07-docker-jekyll.md

 ---
 layout: post
-title: "Docker Jekyll and My Hyde"
+title: "Docker Jekyll and Mr Hyde"
 image: "/assets/images/placeholder-06-thumb.png"
 description: "Setting up Jekyll is a pain in the ass.
 Let Docker take care of it for you."
 tags: stem